articleIcon-icon

 What is a sole proprietor?

-A sole proprietor (SP), also referred to as a sole trader, is a single individual who owns and operates their own business, also known as a sole proprietorship.
+A sole proprietor (SP) is an individual who owns and operates their own business known as a sole proprietorship.
+They’re also called sole traders.

 Business structure

-So in terms of business structure, ICs work for companies as individuals, while SPs work for companies through their individually owned businesses, called unincorporated businesses.
+The biggest difference between ICs and SPs is business structure.
+ICs work for companies as individuals, while SPs form partnerships with other organizations through their individually owned businesses.

-ICs are often service providers that perform contractual work for clients for a set fee.
-SPs may also perform contractual work for clients for a set fee, but they may have other revenue streams, like selling their own products or services directly to customers.
+ICs are usually service providers that perform contractual work for a set fee.
+They can set rates and negotiate terms, but they’re often limited by market expectations.
+While SPs may perform contractual work, they often have other revenue streams, like products or services they sell directly to customers.

 Global Hiring Toolkit